medialab/xan/docs/cmd/parallel.md

 parallel stats options:
     -s, --select <cols>  Columns for which to build statistics.
-    -A, --all            Show all statistics available.
+    -A, --all              Shorthand for -cq.
     -c, --cardinality      Show cardinality and modes.
                            This requires storing all CSV data in memory.
     -q, --quartiles        Show quartiles.
                            This requires storing all CSV data in memory.
+    -a, --approx           Show approximated statistics.
     --nulls                Include empty values in the population size for computing mean and standard deviation.

 Common options:
     -h, --help             Display this message